 All financial, administrative and head office services are provided by resources from QatarEnergy under a service-level agreement.
 Accordingly, the Company's staffing structure does not include any senior executive position.
-Therefore, no senior executive management remuneration was approved for 2021.
+Therefore, no senior executive management remuneration was approved for 2022.

 Committee currently consists of three members.
-A meeting was held on 31st of January 2021 to consider the proposed remuneration of the Board of Directors for the financial year ended 31st of December 2020.
-The recommendation made by the Board of Directors of no Board remuneration was presented to and approved by the Company's General Assembly held on 3rd of March 2021.
+A meeting was held on 31st of January 2022 to consider the proposed remuneration of the Board of Directors for the financial year ended 31st of December 2021.
+The recommendation made by the Board of Directors in this regard was presented to and approved by the Company's General Assembly held on the 2nd of March 2022 for a total of QR 3,300,000 to all Directors.
 As for Board Committees, no remuneration or allowance is paid for membership or attending meetings.
 The table below shows the current members of the Committee: